bazed85-arch/sql_learning/README.md

 ## Notes

-Each folder contains my solutions with the task description as a comment, plus a `notes.md` file with what I learned and what I got wrong.
+Each topic folder contains three files:

+- `rules.md` — mechanisms stated as rules, written to be re-read before work
+- `mistakes.md` — errors made, each with the mechanism behind it, coded so repeats can be traced across topics
+- `notes.md` — working notes: queries written while learning, experiment results, catalog findings, open questions

 The `project-construction-db/` folder is not from a course — it's my own data model based on my background in construction and industrial supply,